ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 ```
 Now the fundep is effectively vacuous, but if it remains we'd need LCC and LICC.
 But the program works fine: the overlapping-instance technology will pick an instance only when it is the unique one, and that will fix `r`.

 You might think that it's a bit un-satisfying to have to encode our desired behaviour like this.
 (Question: with bidirectional fundeps is this encoding even always possible?)
+Moreover, you have to add `-XUndecidableInstances` to allow these instances, which is a bit of a heavy hammer.
 But there is a good reason.
 Suppose we allowed the instances
 ```
 class TypeEq a b (res :: Bool)  | a b -> res instance TypeEq a a True